-Use the APL programming language and your problem solving skills to compete for cash prizes and a paid trip to the annual Dyalog user meeting in Glasgow, Scotland.
+Use the APL programming language and your problem solving skills to compete for cash prizes and a paid trip to the annual Dyalog user meeting in Northern Ireland, UK.

 Don't know APL?
 Don't worry!
 Most of the winners of previous competitions were new to APL yet quickly learned enough to submit excellent entries.

-$2,000 cash prize and an invitation to attend the 2016 Dyalog user meeting (to be held in Glasgow, Scotland from October 9-13, 2016).
+$2,500 cash prize and an invitation to attend the 2018 Dyalog user meeting (to be held in Northern Ireland from October 28 - November 14, 2018).
 At the user meeting the winner will receive their prize and have the opportunity to present their winning work.
 Travel costs up to $3,500 plus $500 for incidental expenses and all user meeting fees will be provided by Dyalog.

-While anyone is welcome to participate in the competition, only verified full-time students are eligible to win any of the 21 cash prizes and trip to the Dyalog user conference.
+While anyone is welcome to participate in the competition, only verified full-time students are eligible to win the cash prizes.

-Phase I and Phase II count for 1/3 and 2/3 respectively of the judging for the Grand and Second place prizes.
+Phase I and Phase II count for 1/3 and 2/3 respectively of the judging for the first, second and third place prizes.
 The competition judging committee will determine the finalists, provided that they are eligible to win and have adhered to the competition rules.

-October 9-13 – Dyalog user meeting in Glasgow, Scotland
+28 October - 1 November – Dyalog user meeting in Northern Ireland, UK

 Dyalog provides an educational licence, free of charge, to all those in full time education.
 Apply for an educational licence here.